Kumar-Jy/Windows-in-PocoF1-Without-PC/guide/Installation.md

 #### _Switch to Android_
 - Run `Android` Icon from windows desktop to boot into Android.
 #### _Switch to Windows_
-- Open WOA Helper app (Install it and grant root access, if not already installed) and press ``QUICKBOOT TO WINDOWS``, it will boot in windows.
+- Open WOA Helper app (Install it from Download folder and grant root access, if not already installed) and press ``QUICKBOOT TO WINDOWS``, it will boot in windows.

 #
 ### Miscellaneous:-